rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ### Using the keys

 Once you have keys created what do you do with them?
-If you have any Linux servers it very easy to copy the public key to the server.
+If you have any Linux servers it's very easy to copy the public key to the server.
 Using a Public/Private key pair instead of a password to authenticate an SSH session is popular on Linux/Unix boxes.

 Digital Ocean, a Virtual Private Server (VPS) provider, has this advice on how you should log into their Droplets:  "you should use public key authentication instead of passwords, if at all possible.
 This is because SSH keys provide a more secure way of logging in compared to using a password alone.
 While a password can eventually be cracked with a brute-force attack, SSH keys are nearly impossible to decipher by brute force alone."
 Plus, it means you never have to type C!$c0 again!

  Following along with our `id_custom_25519` example and an Ubuntu server at 192.168.10.223: